AiushSharma/portfolio/README.md

-# portfolio
+# Portfolio
-# This is a portfolio project made using HTML,CSS,JS. with shopping cart functionable.
+# This is a portfolio project with ecommerce functionality.
 ---> Key Points
 1. This is a pure frontend project.
 2. It has shopping icon and functionable add to cart option.